hemanthreddykunduru/LLM.LLama/README.md

 ### **Note**
-- Due to size constraint size limited to <=100MB
+- Due to size constraint limited to <=100MB
 - So, checkpoints.pt and tinyllama_final.pt is empty file train on your local then you can use the model.